ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

    * Constant-Rate Streaming:
      Prefer paths that can satisfy the requested Stream Send or Stream Receive Bitrate, based on observed maximum throughput

-Implementations should process properties in the following order: Prohibit, Require, Prefer, Avoid.
+Implementations process properties in the following order: Prohibit, Require, Prefer, Avoid.
 If Selection Properties contain any prohibited properties, the implementation should first purge branches containing nodes with these properties.
 For required properties, it should only keep branches that satisfy these requirements.
 Finally, it should order branches according to preferred properties, and finally use avoided properties as a tiebreaker.
 When ordering branches, an implementation may give more weight to properties that the application has explicitly set than to properties that are default.